 The Shepherd Home, Middletown

 Originally nurse housing for Connecticut Valley Hospital, Shepherd Home is now a permanent supportive housing facility for veterans experiencing or threatened by homelessness thanks to a $8.7 million adaptive reuse project creating 32 accessible one-bedroom and studio apartments, opening in 2019.
-PCT Circuit Rider, Brad Schide, assisted Columbus House (owner and developer) in attaining Federal and State historic Rehabilitation Tax Credits.
+PCT Circuit Rider, Brad Schide, assisted Columbus House (owner and developer) in attaining Federal and State historic rehabilitation tax credits.

 Eleazor Lord Tavern, Norwich

-In 1972, the property owner of The Eleazer Lord Tavern (c.1760) was denied a certificate of appropriateness from the Historic District commission to demolish the Building; he sued in response.
+In 1972, the property owner of The Eleazer Lord Tavern (c.1760) was denied a certificate of appropriateness from the historic district commission to demolish the building; he sued in response.
 In June 1976 the Connecticut Supreme Court upheld the commission’s decision.
 That was only half the job, though: government (the HDC) kept the building from being torn down but couldn’t force the owner to maintain it.
 Here was an opportunity for private action.
 By August the organization was able to buy the tavern for $45,000, and by October, the building was listed for sale.

 Murray on Main, Willimantic